Brice-KENGNI-ZANGUIM/stock_management/Readme.md

 # conversion-units
 This package is build for **stock managment.**
-It provide a collection ofon of methods and class to mimic approch the problem of stock management.
+It provide a collection of methods and class to mimic approch the problem of stock management.
+For exemple dealing with different type of items and stocks.

 ## 1. Installation